 Use a Dish Rack for Organising Kids’ Dishes

 A dish drying rack is an excellent storage solution for keeping kids’ bowls, plates, cups, and utensils together and out of the way.
 Just set the entire rack inside of the cabinet and you will have what you need within easy reach.
+Check out these Kmart hacks to help you with organising!

 Make Pot Lid Holders